How it works

 2. Attendance in a tap

-Mark who showed up.
-Every present class fills one bead — the meter ticks up, class by class.
+You mark who showed up.
+Every present class fills one bead.
+The meter ticks up, class by class.

 3 of 8